World Monkeypox Outbreak Tops 50,000 Cases - UrduPoint

 The World Health Organization's dashboard listed 50,496 cases and 16 deaths as reported this year to the UN agency, which declared the outbreak a global public health emergency in July.

-WHO chief Tedros Adhanom Ghebreyesus said the declines in new infections proved the outbreak could be brought to a halt.
+WHO chief Tedros Adhanom Ghebreyesus said the declines in new infections proved the outbreak could be halted.

 "In the Americas, which accounts for more than half of reported cases, several countries continue to see increasing numbers of infections, although it is encouraging to see a sustained downward trend in Canada," he told a press conference.